Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: FHN model with slowly varying force drive

 In contrast to the FHN model with constant input, which only exhibits resting, regular spiking, or saturating modes, the FHN model with periodic input may exhibit bursting for an appropriate range of amplitude $E$ and frequency $\omega$.
 Bursting dynamics are characterized by intervals of spiking activity separated by periods of rest.
 In this work, we investigate the behavior of system \eqref{E:FHN-1} when $E$ varies between $0$ and $1$, and $\omega$ takes values between $0$ and $1.2$ (see Figure~\ref{fig:bifurcation_E_vs_w}), paying particular attention to the dynamics obtained when $\omega \ll 1$, of order $\bigO(\eps)$ or smaller (Figure~\ref{fig:bifurcation_E_vs_w_region_I}).

-We computed numerically a bifurcation diagram for the FHN model with periodic input, and projected it on the parameter plane $(\omega, E)$; Figures~\ref{fig:bifurcation_E_vs_w}-\ref{fig:bifurcation_E_vs_w_region_I} and Appendix~\ref{Subsec:appendix-simulations} for simulation details.
-This bifurcation diagram depicts the boundaries between regions where the system's bursting dynamics exhibit a different ratio $m:n$, where $m$ is the number of large amplitude oscillations, or spikes in $x$, and $n$ is the number of input periods ($T = 2\pi/\omega$), as $\omega$ and $E$ vary.
-For example, in Figure~\ref{fig:bifurcation_E_vs_w}, region I, the input frequency $\omega$ is very small ($\omega \ll \eps$, where $\eps = 0.08$) and the system admits bursting as a sequence of spikes occurring over each input period (Figure~\ref{fig:bifurcation_E_vs_w}; right panel I).
-In Figure~\ref{fig:bifurcation_E_vs_w}, region II, $\omega$ falls in the range $\bigO(\eps)$ to $\bigO(\sqrt\eps)$ as $\sqrt\eps \approx 0.3$, and the system exhibits tonic spiking, with one spike over each input period.
-Then, in region III, where the input frequency $\omega$ is between $\bigO(\sqrt\eps)$ and $\bigO(1)$, the system exhibits mixed mode oscillations: a mixture of $m<n$ spikes and $n-m$ small amplitude oscillations occurs over $n$ input periods (Figure~\ref{fig:bifurcation_E_vs_w}, right panel III: the occurrence of one spike and one small amplitude oscillation over two input periods).
-Lastly, in region IV, where $\omega$ is large ($\omega=\bigO(1)$), no spikes occur and only small amplitude oscillations may exist.
+We computed numerically a spike-adding diagram for the FHN model with periodic input, and projected it on the parameter plane $(\omega, E)$; Figures~\ref{fig:bifurcation_E_vs_w}-\ref{fig:bifurcation_E_vs_w_region_I} and Appendix~\ref{Subsec:appendix-simulations} for simulation details.
+This spike-adding diagram depicts the boundaries between regions where the system's bursting dynamics exhibit a different ratio $m:n$, where $m$ is the number of large amplitude oscillations, or spikes in $x$, and $n$ is the number of input periods ($T = 2\pi/\omega$), as $\omega$ and $E$ vary.
+For example, in Figure~\ref{fig:bifurcation_E_vs_w}, region \PM{\textbf{A}}, the input frequency $\omega$ is very small ($\omega \ll \eps$, where $\eps = 0.08$) and the system admits bursting as a sequence of spikes occurring over each input period (Figure~\ref{fig:bifurcation_E_vs_w}; right panel \PM{\textbf{A}}).
+In Figure~\ref{fig:bifurcation_E_vs_w}, region \PM{\textbf{B}}, $\omega$ falls in the range $\bigO(\eps)$ to $\bigO(\sqrt\eps)$ as $\sqrt\eps \approx 0.3$, and the system exhibits tonic spiking, with one spike over each input period.
+Then, in region \PM{\textbf{C}}, where the input frequency $\omega$ is between $\bigO(\sqrt\eps)$ and $\bigO(1)$, the system exhibits mixed mode oscillations: a mixture of $m<n$ spikes and $n-m$ small amplitude oscillations occurs over $n$ input periods (Figure~\ref{fig:bifurcation_E_vs_w}, right panel \PM{\textbf{C}}: the occurrence of one spike and one small amplitude oscillation over two input periods).
+Lastly, in region \PM{\textbf{D}}, where $\omega$ is large ($\omega=\bigO(1)$), no spikes occur and only small amplitude oscillations may exist.
 In summary, the FHN model with periodic drive exhibits busting dynamics, and the number of spikes in each burst increases as $E$ increases and $\omega$ decreases (see also Figure~\ref{fig:bifurcation_E_vs_w_region_I}).